ddc-java/ddc-day-book/configuration/repository.md

 >
 > * Testing strings to determine whether they are palindromes.
 >
-> This is a curriculum module of the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+> This is a curriculum module of the [Deep Dive](https://deepdivecoding.com/) [Java and Kotlin](https://deepdivecoding.com/java-android/) training programs.
 >
 > ## Credits & copyright
 > {:.no_toc}
 >
 > This curriculum module was written by Nick Bennett, with Todd Nordquist and Rishita Hariyani.
 >
-> &copy; 2024 CNM Ingenuity, Inc. All rights reserved.
+> &copy; 2026 CNM Ingenuity, Inc. All rights reserved.
 {:.render-example}

 ## License